webmasterish/mysql_backup/README.md

 # open crontab
 crontab -e

-# add the following will execute the script daily at 2:00 AM
+# add the following wich will execute the script daily at 2:00 AM
 # adjust the timing according to your requirements.
 0 2 * * * /path/to/mysql_backup.sh >/dev/null 2>&1